-Note that there are no restrictions on the shape of V_i .
+Attention-biased utility makes no assumptions about the shape of the valuation functions V_i .
 If V_i are strictly increasing and everywhere concave then so is U, regardless of the reference point.
-There are also no asymmetries in gains and losses; rather the impact of the reference point is dimensional: bundles that are strongest on the reference point's primary dimensions are the ones that are chosen.
-This is in contrast to models of reference dependence based on prospect theory (Tversky and Kahneman, 1991; Kőszegi and Rabin, 2006) in which built-in gain-loss asymmetries generate preferences for bundles that are unambiguous gains over the reference point, relative to bundles that involve tradeoffs from the reference point.

-Our account resembles Bordalo et al.'s (2012b) recent attention-based explanation of the endowment effect, which also relies on dimensional attention weights rather than an explicit asymmetry in gains and losses.
-According to that theory, however, the attention towards a particular good in a bundle depends (discontinuously) on the dispersion of the amount of that good across the choice set, and the endowment effect only arises if people seemingly sometimes forget to consider the entire choice set when valuing the endowed good.
-Moreover, Bordalo et al.'s (2012b) model fails to account for a reference dependent choice anomaly documented by Herne (1998), effect 5 in Section 4.2.2.
-In contrast, by adopting a very simple attention weighting function and positing that an endowment serves as a natural reference point, we capture the endowment effect as well as other reference-dependent choice anomalies without additional assumptions.
+There are also no asymmetries in gains and losses; rather the impact of the reference point is dimensional: objects that are strongest on the reference point's primary attributes are the ones that are chosen.
+This is in contrast to models of reference dependence based on prospect theory (Tversky and Kahneman, 1991; Kőszegi and Rabin, 2006) in which built-in gain-loss asymmetries generate preferences for objects that are unambiguous gains over the reference point, relative to objects that involve tradeoffs from the reference point.
+Our attention-biased utility model resembles Bordalo et al.'s (2012b) recent attention-based explanation of the endowment effect, which also relies on dimensional attention weights rather than an explicit asymmetry in gains and losses.
+According to that theory, however, the attention towards a particular attribute in a object depends (discontinuously) on the dispersion of the amount of that attribute across the choice set, and the endowment effect only arises if people seemingly sometimes forget to consider the entire choice set when valuing the endowed good.
+Moreover, Bordalo et al.'s (2012b) model fails to account for a reference dependent choice anomaly documented by Herne (1998), effect 5 in Section 4.2.2, as well as a number of other effects discussed in this paper.

 Dimensional reference dependence is also a property of an earlier model proposed by Munro and Sugden (2003).
-While their constant elasticity of substitution (CES) based utility differs from attention-biased utility in many important ways, both forms create a preference for bundles based on their dimensional overlap with the reference point, rather than their position as gains or losses relative to the reference point.
+While their constant elasticity of substitution (CES) based utility differs from attention-biased utility in many important ways, both forms create a preference for objects based on their dimensional overlap with the reference point, rather than their position as gains or losses relative to the reference point.